ArtiPedia/blog-v3/_posts/2016-04-14-jekyll-toc.md

 ## Why Table of Contents?
 I always liked the Wikipedia **Table of Contents** section which is present in almost every article.
 It gives a good insight to the whole article with headlines.
-Imagine, if that was not there; how hard it would be to find things that we specifically looking for.
+Imagine, if that was not there; how hard it would be to find things that we are specifically looking for.
 Things like someone's career, early life etc., Here is a [sample page](https://en.wikipedia.org/wiki/Kannada){:rel='nofollow'}{:target="_blank"} wikipedia page.

-I have used a similar kind of TOC on my blog.
-At least it looks similar!
+I have used a similar kind of TOC on my blog(at least it looks similar!).
 So here is the Table of Contents of this blog post.

 * Do not remove this line (it will not be displayed)